TheWebFoundation/open-data-barometer-2nd-edition/report/analysis/impact.md

 ## Readiness and impact

-There is a strong correlation between open data readiness, and open data impact, as measured by the Barometer.
+There is a strong correlation between open data readiness and open data impact, as measured by the Barometer.
 The scatter plot below shows the readiness sub-index plotted against the impact sub-index.
 The colour coding by region indicates clearly that both readiness and impact remain unevenly distributed across the world.

 <div id='cor_chart'>
   <svg style='height:500px'> </svg>
 </div>

-The correlation between Readiness and Impact subindexes is between 0.8 and 0.9, indicating a strong connection between a countries readiness and the impact that expert researchers observe.
+The correlation between the readiness and impact sub-indexes is between 0.8 and 0.9, indicating a strong connection between a country’s readiness and the impact that expert researchers observe.

 <script>